Shad47486/Cyber-Sec-Tool-Concepts-Framworks/Basic Linux Commands/linuxCommands.md

   - To pass the output of the strings command to another command for further processing.
     - EX: strings filename | grep 'search_term'

-Operand (>)
+Redriect Operand (>)
-  - to store the output in a file, overwriting the file if it already exists
+  - To store the output in a file, overwriting the file if it already exists
     - EX: strings filename > output.txt or path to file

-Opernad (>>)
+Redriect Operand (>>)
-  - to append the output to a file, creating the file if it doesn't exist, or adding to it if it does
+  - To append the output to a file, creating the file if it doesn't exist, or adding to it if it does
     -  EX: strings filename >> output.txt